Galileo88/Galileos-Planet-Pack/README.md

 * Kopernicus (W/Blackrack's ring fix) is included in the download to alleviate some confusion.

 * Added PQSMods to all bodies resulting in better terrain..
 Can 4K get any better?
-  * Altitude info has not been updated in KSPedia pages.
+  * Altitude info has not been updated in KSPedia pages to reflect these changes.

 * Applied fixes and optimizations to Scatterer.